How To Naturally Unblock A Drain With Soda Crystals

 You need something that will break down the fat, and tackle the oil and grease that is lodged in your drain.

-Why Should Use Soda Crystals To Naturally Unblock Your Drain
+Why You Should Use Soda Crystals To Naturally Unblock Your Drain

 Instead, I would recommend using soda crystals to help unblock your drain naturally.
 I use soda crystals all around my home for a variety of natural cleaning purposes.

-Soda crystals are a naturally occurring mineral salt, that is soluble in water.
+Soda crystals are a naturally occurring mineral salt that is soluble in water.
 Soda crystals are naturally bleach-free.
-What’s more, they do not contain any enzymes or phosphates, palm oil, or anything else, other than soda crystals.
+What’s more, they do not contain any enzymes or phosphates, palm oil, or anything else, other than soda crystals, so it is kinder to the environment than conventional drain cleaners.

 Here’s how to get that water flowing freely again:

-2. Once boiled, slowly pour the kettle of water down your drain.
+- Once boiled, carefully and slowly pour the kettle of water down your drain.
 This will help dissolve any fat blockages.

-3. Once the boiling water has finally drained away, next, pour a large cup of soda crystals down your drain.
+- Once the boiling water has finally drained away, pour a large cup of soda crystals down your drain.

 What If Hair Is Blocking My Drain?